 6. Add LazyLoad to your images

 LazyLoad is simply the process of getting images above the fold load (i.e. only images that appear in the visitor’s browser window), then, when the reader scrolls, other images load directly just before it comes into view.
-This will not only speed up your page load, but it can also save bandwidth by loading less data for users who do not scroll on your pages in any way.
+This will not only speed up a WordPress website, but it can also save bandwidth by loading less data for users who do not scroll on your pages in any way.

 This step is only relevant when you use multiple images in your post.
 This can also be useful when you have galleries displayed in the theme (like with related posts and recommended posts list thumbnails).
 You can install the Lazy Load plugin to improve the browsing experience on your site.
 When this plugin is activated, only the image above will be loaded (i.e. only images that appear in the visitor’s browser window), when a new visitor will come to your site.
 As soon as they start scrolling down, images will be loaded before they can be seen.